rboz1/rshiny_app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This Shiny app provides an interactive interface to analyze gene expression data through various modules, including data summary, counts matrix processing, differential expression analysis, and trajectory analysis.
-Used the study Single-cell atlas of the human brain vasculature across development, adulthood and disease by Wälchi et al., 2024.
+Used data from the study *Single-cell atlas of the human brain vasculature across development, adulthood and disease* by Wälchi et al., 2024.

 ### Features
 Summary Tab